 Daughtry Break The Spell review

 A round of applause for Daughtry, please.

-Because after hanging on in there for six years, it feels like they’ve finally reached their final form.
+Because after six years of graft, it feels like they’ve hit their final form.

+Daughtry Break The Spell review